Redallium/A-Star-Maze-Solver/README.md

 # A-Star-Maze-Solver
 Implementation of a graphical interface for solving mazes on surfaces of different topologies.
-Analysis of the effectiveness of various heuristics for the A* algorithm./
+Analysis of the effectiveness of various heuristics for the A* algorithm.